Lilypad-Tech/generic-dcn/README.md

-# generic decentralized compute network

-Generic DCN is a project that aims to facilitate the creation of a decentralized compute network.

-It will use an EVM based blockchain to manage agreed job state and payment and use [bacalhau](https://www.bacalhau.org/) to manage the compute nodes.

-It attempts to bring various tools without a strong opinion on how they should be used together.
-For example, it is possible to deploy the smart contracts on any EVM compatible blockchain and implement an interface to use any other tool than bacalhau to manage the compute nodes.
+# Lilypad Decentralised Compute Network

+Lilypad Decentralised Compute Network (DCN) is a decentralized compute network that enables the execution of arbitrary Docker containers on a network of volunteer/incentivized nodes.
+It provides a platform where clients can pay a small amount of tokens to run jobs, such as Stable Diffusion XL tasks.
+The network utilizes EVM-based smart contracts to manage job state and payment, while leveraging [Bacalhau](https://www.bacalhau.org/) and [Docker](https://docker.com) for running jobs.

+Lilypad is a powerful, flexible and composable system that can be used to run a wide variety of compute tasks.
+It is designed to be a general-purpose compute network that can be used to run any kind of compute task, from simple scripts to complex machine learning models.

 ## table of contents